yousef-ghanim/my-portfolio/README.md

 This project was an excellent chance to learn new things, by implement many things I have learned from projects tutorials.
 Such as switching tabs that I used in the “About” Section, Filtering buttons in the “Projects” Section, SVG, and Local Storage.

-One of the many challenges I have faced in this project is to deploy the website to the internet, as I used only free services to deploy my previous projects such as Github Pages and Netlify.
+One of the many challenges I have faced in this project is to deploy the website to the internet, as I had used only free services to deploy my previous projects such as Github Pages and Netlify.
 So, it was a good experience to learn about host, domain, Cpanel, SSL, and many more.